KhronosGroup/OpenXR-Tutorials/tutorial/setup.rst

 	:emphasize-lines: 9

 Here, we include the main OpenXR header file ``openxr.h`` and the OpenXR platform header file ``openxr_platform.h``.
 For the OpenXR platform header file, note the preceding XR_USE\_ macros.
-When enabled, we gain access to functionality that interact with the chosen graphics API.
-We will enable one of these only later in the tutorial.
+When enabled, we gain access to functionality that interact with the chosen graphics API and/or platform.
+We will enable one of these graphics ones later in the tutorial.
+For Android, we include our ``"android_native_app_glue.h"`` header file as well as defining the ``XR_USE_PLATFORM_ANDROID`` macro, which we will need to initialise the load the OpenXR loader.

 Next, we'll add the DEBUG_BREAK macro: